-Emotion Regulation vs. Suppression: What’s the Difference?
+Emotional Regulation, Dysregulation & Suppression: What’s the Difference?

 Emotional intelligence includes knowing how to manage emotions so they don’t overwhelm you.
-How you reach that goal makes a big difference to your health and happiness.

 Emotion regulation is the ability to control the intensity and duration of emotions and manage your behavioral response.
 It has been identified as a key emotional intelligence skill.
+It allows you to use your emotions as a source of information to make your life better.

 Numbing Out Isn't Selective